- Thomas J Langan, MD

 - Addenbrooke's Hospital, Cambridge, UK

 Krabbe disease (globoid cell leukodystrophy) is a rare autosomal recessive disorder caused by the deficiency of the enzyme galactocerebrosidase (GALC), also known as galactosylceramidase.
 Galactocerebrosidase is responsible for the liposomal hydrolysis of galactolipids formed during white matter myelination.
-The pathologic changes in the peripheral and central nervous system (globoid cell formation and decreased myelin) appear to result from the toxic nature of accumulated psychosine (galactosylsphingosine) and galactocerebroside (galactosylceramide) that cannot be degraded because of the galactocerebrosidase deficiency.
+The pathologic changes in the peripheral and central nervous system (globoid cell formation and decreased myelin) are hypothesized to result from the toxic nature of accumulated psychosine (galactosylsphingosine), which cannot be degraded because of the galactocerebrosidase deficiency [1,2].
+Many aspects of the pathophysiology of Krabbe disease are unknown.

 - Luzi P, Rafi MA, Wenger DA.
 Structure and organization of the human galactocerebrosidase (GALC) gene.
 Genomics 1995; 26:407.